intelligolabs/HARPER/README.md

 ```bash
 PYTHONPATH=. python tools/visualization/visualize_3d.py --pkl_file ./data/harper_3d_30/train/cun_act1_30hz.pkl
 ```

+## Important notes regarding the annotations
+Due to limits in the SPOT SDK at the time of recording, the 2D keypoints annotations were manually verified and eventually fixed to be synchronized with the frame rate obtained by the SPOT.
+For the 3D pose estimation pipeline, we lift the 2D keypoints using the depth values (see key 'visibles_3d' in the annotations).

 <!-- ## Citation
 If you are using this dataset or you find useful for your research, cite us!